lsst-sqre/sqr-044/index.rst

     If a user with that email address already exists, the user must be prompted if they're sure they want to continue or if instead they want to use the existing account.
     This requirement will hopefully reduce the risk of duplicate accounts for the same person.
     (Also see IDM-1101.)

+    Not directly supported by identity.lsst.org, although since identity.lsst.org requires NCSA account creation, it's unlikely to have too much of a duplicate account problem.

 Token authentication
 --------------------